 - Retaliation: Adverse conduct towards an individual, not otherwise authorized by law or policy, which is in response to an action taken or perceived to be taken by the individual.
 Conduct that would likely deter an individual from reporting or supporting a claim or harassment or discrimination may constitute retaliation.
 Retaliation can occur even if the underlying complaint of harassment or discrimination is not substantiated.

-> 1. To build and sustain community trust, the Bureau is committed to constructing relationships and an environment in which community members do not fear reprisal.
-The Bureau strictly prohibits members from engaging in any form of discrimination, harassment, or retaliation against community members, including discouragement, intimidation, coercion, or adverse action, against any community member or Bureau member who files a complaint or cooperates with an investigation of a complaint against a Bureau member.
+1. To build and sustain community trust, the Bureau is committed to constructing relationships and an environment in which community members do not fear reprisal.
+The Bureau strictly prohibits members from engaging in any form of discrimination, harassment, or retaliation against community members, including discouragement, intimidation, coercion, or adverse action, against any community member or Bureau member who files a complaint, tort claim and/or lawsuit, or cooperates with an investigation of a complaint against a Bureau member.

-> 2. The Portland Police Bureau is also committed to establishing and maintaining a positive and supportive working environment in which all members have the opportunity to perform their duties to their fullest potential; therefore, the Bureau expressly prohibits members from engaging in all forms of discrimination, harassment, or retaliation against other Bureau members or employees of the City, including discouragement, intimidation, coercion, or adverse action, against any person who reports misconduct, makes a misconduct complaint, or cooperates with an investigation of misconduct.
+2. The Portland Police Bureau is also committed to establishing and maintaining a positive and supportive working environment in which all members have the opportunity to perform their duties to their fullest potential; therefore, the Bureau expressly prohibits members from engaging in all forms of discrimination, harassment, or retaliation against other Bureau members or employees of the City, including discouragement, intimidation, coercion, or adverse action, against any person who reports misconduct, makes a misconduct complaint, or cooperates with an investigation of misconduct.

 - In addition to the City’s Human Resources Administrative Rule 2.02, Prohibition Against Workplace Harassment, Discrimination and Retaliation, members shall comply with all State of Oregon and federal laws that prohibit discrimination, harassment, and retaliation.